alvarodcastro/CriticalIoTVehicleAccessSystem/README.md

 - Raspberry Pi (or similar) for main server
 - Google Cloud Platform account with BigQuery enabled
 - Network connectivity (WiFi/Ethernet)
-- Camera with motion detection
+- Camera with motion detection or PIR

 ## Installation